 In recent years the Pöstli Club in Hotel Morosani has become a jewel in the party town of Davos.
 As such, no club in Davos boasts queues to its doors in the high season quite as long as those outside the Pöstli.
 Here, locals party alongside international holiday-makers.
 At weekends the best parties are usually found here.

 Early on it was mainly DJs from Zurich at the turntables.
-Nowadays, club manager Seigi Sterkoudis predominantly employs local DJs, who play classics from Abba to Led Zeppelin.
+Whereas in the beginning it was mainly Zurich DJs behind the turntables, today local DJs play classics from Abba to Led Zeppelin.
 Après ski music is out of place here - like the visitors who come directly from the piste in their skiwear.
 The bouncers admit no one under 23 years of age and place value on a well-dressed clientèle.

 The club is also regularly visited by celebrities, who mingle amongst uncomplicated people.
 The players of the local Davos hockey club are regulars, alongside football pros and other sports personalities.
 Additionally numerous artists frequent the club; for example the musicians from the band the "Toten Hosen" have been spotted here in the past.
 And the best thing: Thanks to the holiday mood, in the Pöstli Club, all abandon their cool and dance into the early hours.
 The club is open all through the winter season, and on selected dates in the summer.